vsm/vsm-box/README.md

 [LICENSE.md](LICENSE.md).

-The AGPL license protects your right to freely use the vsm-box and other vsmjs modules.
+The AGPL license protects your right to freely use the vsm-box and other vsm modules.
 But if you modify the source code, the goal is that you have to contribute those modifications back to the community.

-Note* however that it is NOT required that applications be published if, for entering and/or showing VSM-based information, they use only unchanged, not-augmented vsmjs-modules.
+Note* however that it is NOT required that applications be published if, for entering and/or showing VSM-based information, they use only unchanged, not-augmented vsm modules.
-The copyleft applies only to the vsm-box and other vsmjs modules.
+The copyleft applies only to the vsm-box and other vsm modules.
 Your application, even though it talks to vsm-box, is a separate program and "work".
 *<span style="font-size:smaller;">_(That